FirmwGuy/CEP/docs/L0_KERNEL/topics/STARTUP-AND-SHUTDOWN.md

 - `cep_mailroom_bootstrap()` expects both kernel and namepool scopes to be ready; if they are not, it marks them ready before proceeding.
 The helper ensures `/data/inbox` exists, seeds namespaces either from `/sys/err_cat/<scope>/mailroom/buckets/*` or from any defaults registered ahead of time (older deployments may still seed `{coh, flow}` via the catalog for compatibility), mirrors any extra namespaces declared via `cep_mailroom_add_namespace()`, and records readiness for the mailroom lifecycle scope. `cep_error_bootstrap()` then provisions `/tmp/err/stage` and `/data/err/{event,index}` so CEI emission and ingestion have a home before the first beat.

 - `cep_error_bootstrap()` runs after the mailroom.
 It primes the CEI staging area (`/tmp/err/stage`), durable ledgers (`/data/err/event`), and index roots (`/data/err/index/{by_level,by_scope,by_code}`), and marks the `ERRORS` lifecycle scope ready so downstream packs can rely on the error ledger from the outset.
+- `cep_rendezvous_register()` hooks its bootstrap enzyme into `CEP:sig_sys/init` and emits a one-shot readiness impulse during the first beat.
+The rendezvous implementation defers opening `/data/rv` for writes until that impulse completes; calls that arrive earlier report `CEP_RV_SPAWN_STATUS_LEDGER_MISSING` rather than mutating a half-initialised ledger.

 ### Phase 1 - Starting the heartbeat loop
 - After configuration (optional `cep_heartbeat_configure()`), call `cep_heartbeat_startup()` to reset the beat counter, clear dispatch queues, and open the capture phase.
 This does not advance time yet; it only primes the runtime.